openmobilehub/omh-maps/README.md

    ```

 2. Save the file.
-3. In your "maps-starter-sample" module level `AndroidManifest.xml`file, under the `application` element add the `meta-data` element as follows:
+3. In your `maps-starter-sample` module level `AndroidManifest.xml`file, under the `application` element add the `meta-data` element as follows:

    ```
    <manifest ...>